joelhawksley/identity/talks/2021/slides.md

 ^ If someone adds another usage, this linter fails their build, and suggests they use the component.

-^ As we roll out a new component, we decrement the number of exceptions, preventing new ones from being introduced.
+^ As we roll out a new component, we decrease the number of exceptions, preventing new ones from being introduced.

 ^ PAUSE